 As Liverpool Football Club recently discovered, there are barriers to registering the name of a town, city or other geographical place name as a trademark.
-Dan Halliday sets out the options and limitations.
+We set out the options and limitations.

 Just as a trademark application may be refused if your chosen name is deemed too descriptive of the branded goods or services, so too can be if refused on the grounds of geographical descriptiveness.

 This is for good reason.
 If you attempt to register a place name for a range of products or services, then there is a presumption that: (1) the relevant consumer will assume the goods/services originate from that place; and (2), if the application were to be successful, the trademark owner would be able to monopolise use of the place name, which should be available to everyone to use.

 As a result, applications for trademarks featuring well-known place names only tend to be accepted if the name is one element of the overall mark.
 For example, ‘Liverpool Football Club’ and ‘Liverpool FC’, but not the club’s recent failed attempt to trademark the word ‘Liverpool’ alone.

 That said, this restriction does not necessarily apply to all geographical names or football clubs.
 For example, Chelsea FC and Tottenham FC both have registrations protecting their location names as word marks, and it appears that these were more readily accepted despite denoting smaller ‘areas’ of locale, rather than city names.